-Obviously, if you want to buy something then by all means go ahead but make sure you understand the value of the product, know your exchange rate and be prepared to haggle.
+Obviously, if you want to buy something then, by all means, go ahead but make sure you understand the value of the product, know your exchange rate and be prepared to haggle.
 Don’t be intimidated to haggle.
 Some tenders are selling for 2/3 times what they are worth, including drinks and snacks.

 Egypt is a beautiful country and most travellers want to take photos.
 Obviously.
-Our generation are looking for the best photos for our Instagram and not afraid to pose a little for the best shots.
+Our generation is looking for the best photos for our Instagram and not afraid to pose a little for the best shots.
 This is becoming more and more common but the locals in Egypt are now trying to profit from it, which is annoyingly smart.

 They will try to get money from you for taking photos.
 Seriously.

 You can’t go around taking photos of their camels or the locals without them asking for cash.
 To be fair, you shouldn’t be taking photos of locals anyway without their permission.
 I wouldn’t want someone taking my photo and putting it on the internet.